-- Various campaigns targeting promotion of PTV app, cashless travel, registration and auto Top-Up delivered throughout 2022. - o face-to-face community education activities by operators (such as school presentations by AOs) reinstated in 2022 as and when safe to do so. - continuation of non-enforcement customer education activities by AOs to positively influence fare compliance in a COVID Safe way.
+- o various campaigns targeting promotion of PTV website and app (including instant top up) and promotion of 'ticket ready' behaviours delivered throughout 2023. - face-to-face community education activities by operators (such as school presentations by AOs) expanded in 2023 following suspension due to COVID-19. - continuation of non-enforcement customer education activities by AOs to positively influence fare compliance.